Uncertainty Principle from Operator Asymmetry

 WYSI, as a more refined measure of quantum uncertainty, provides a powerful foundation for developing new and often stronger uncertainty relations.
 An early, influential product-form relation was proposed by Luo \cite{Luo_2003_PRL}: $\sqrt{I(\rho,A)} \cdot \sqrt{I(\rho,B)} \geq \abs{\Tr{\rho C}}/2$, which promised a powerful new tool.
 However, this relation was later shown to be not generally valid through explicit counterexamples \cite{Kosaki_2005, Rivas_2008_PRA}, revealing unexpected subtleties in its derivation \cite{Li_2009_PRA}.
 This discovery largely shifted the field's focus towards sum-form uncertainty relations, which bound quantities like $I(\rho,A) + I(\rho,B)$ \cite{Chen_2016_skew, Huang_2020_skew, Cai_2021_skew}.
-Other researches have focused on generalizations such as the Wigner-Yanase-Dyson skew information \cite{Kenjiro_2010_gWYD, Fan_2018_gWYD, Wu_2020_gWYD, Yang_2022_gWYSI} and the more general metric-adjusted skew information \cite{Frank_2008_PNAS, Ren_2021_PRA, Hu_2023}.
-While valuable, these relations provide a different kind of constraint and do not fulfill the role of a direct product-form analogue to the Robertson relation for WYSI.
-The definitive failure of Luo's relation has revealed that the geometric structure of quantum uncertainty for mixed states is far more subtle than for pure states.
-The recent breakthrough for the canonical position-momentum pair, achieved through the sophisticated machinery of quantum Sobolev inequalities, represents the current frontier \cite{Laurent_2024}.
+Other studies have focused on generalizations such as the Wigner-Yanase-Dyson skew information \cite{Kenjiro_2010_gWYD, Fan_2018_gWYD, Wu_2020_gWYD, Yang_2022_gWYSI} and the more general metric-adjusted skew information \cite{Frank_2008_PNAS, Ren_2021_PRA, Hu_2023}.
+While valuable, these sum-form relations do not capture the reciprocal trade-off inherent in the Heisenberg principle, nor do they serve as a direct product-form analogue to the Robertson relation for WYSI.
+Crucially, the product form is uniquely necessary to quantify how high precision (information) in one observable inevitably constrains the precision of its non-commuting partner.
+The subtleties uncovered in the study of Luo's pioneering relation have revealed that the geometric structure of quantum uncertainty for mixed states is far more intricate than for pure states.
+The recent breakthrough for the canonical position-momentum pair, achieved through the framework of quantum Sobolev inequalities, represents the current frontier \cite{Laurent_2024}.
 However, the formulation of a robust, general product-form uncertainty relation for the original WYSI that applies to any pair of non-commuting observables has remained an open challenge.

 Our asymmetry framework provides a natural and direct solution.
 The derivation mirrors that of Thm.~\ref{Thm:AUR_I}, with the state $\rho$ replaced by its square root, $\sqrt{\rho}$.
 Starting from $\Tr{\sqrt{\rho}C} = -i \Tr{[\sqrt{\rho},A](B-A_{\rm d})}$ and applying H\"older's inequality leads to our second main result.